Friends of the Headwaters Organization and Mission

 Friends of the Headwaters, which is made up of a Board of Directors, Steering Committees, technical advisors and several other committed, talented individuals held their first meeting on January 13, 2014.

-This group, which has attracted over 2400 supporters and is continuing to grow statewide, is committed to educating the public about the risks associated with the construction, use and maintenance of the
+This group, which has attracted over 4000 supporters and is continuing to grow statewide, is committed to educating the public about the risks associated with the construction, use and maintenance of the previously

-proposed route – through this area’s shallow aquifers, under several rivers and near several lakes – are just some of our concerns.
+proposed Sandpiper and currently proposed Line 3 pipelines.
+Enbridge’s record of spills, the highly flammable and toxic nature of Bakken crude (Sandpiper), the potential for transporting tar sands oil (Line3), and the resource features of the proposed corridor for these pipelines – through this area’s shallow aquifers, under several rivers and near several lakes – are just some of our concerns.
 From the beginning, we have advocated for the following:

 • A longer comment period to provide citizens who are seasonal residents with a chance to study the route and respond to the issues.

-• A full EIS, Environmental Impact Statement, to access worst case scenarios and analyze risk to human and natural resources.
+• A full Environmental Impact Statement (EIS), to assess worst case scenarios and analyze risk to human and natural resources.

 • More rigorous federal and state routing criteria, regulations, and inspections for all pipelines.

 • A process that removes pipeline approval from the MN Dept of Commerce and restores it to Minnesota’s Environmental Quality Board, Pollution Control Agency and the Dept of Natural Resources.

 Friends of the Headwaters is represented by the legal team at the Minnesota Center for Environmental Advocacy (MCEA).
 Arguably the most respected environmental stewardship organization in Minnesota, MCEA is staffed with knowledgeable and passionate people fighting for environmental best practices across Minnesota.

 Some facts about the North Dakota Pipeline Company/Enbridge Pipelines proposed for Minnesota...